Welcome to the Counselling and Mental Health Service, please explore the services available via clicking on the links below.

 If you are experiencing problems that are affecting your studies or general wellbeing, we are here to help.

-Our team offer appointments remotely via Teams or in-person on campus, or a mixture.
+Our service offers online appointments via MS Teams or in-person appointments on campus, or a mix.
 Please take a look at the support available or hear about it within our video (closed captions available if selected).

 We also list lots of helpful resources, including general and topic-specific websites, apps, and helplines on our Resources and self-help page.
 Including Student Space, which is an initiative by UK student mental health charity Student Minds - find out more on the Student Space website.

-The online guided self-help programme SilverCloud also has a host of new modules to choose from, free to Lancaster University students, for 2021/22 - find out more here.
+The online guided self-help programme SilverCloud also has a host of new modules to choose from, free to Lancaster University students, for 2021/22.

 Our team consists of qualified and professional mental health practitioners and administrators, who are University members of staff.
 This includes Counsellors, Psychological Therapists and Mental Health Advisors, and the College Wellbeing Officers who work closely with the Colleges.
 Please see our Frequently Asked Questions for further details.